COFFEE AT NESPRESSO

 Blending South American Arabicas with a touch of Robusta, Capriccio is an espresso with a rich aroma and a strong typical cereal note.

-A pure and lightly roasted Arabica from South America, Volluto reveals sweet and biscuity flavours, reinforced by a little acidity and a note of fruitiness.
+A pure and lightly roasted Arabica from South America, Volluto reveals sweet and biscuity flavours, reinforced by a little acidity and a fruity note.

 Pure, lightly roasted East African, Central and South American Arabicas make Cosi a light-bodied espresso with refreshing citrus notes.

-Three Grands Crus offering a wide range of taste profiles and intensities, specifically designed to be enjoyed in a 110 ml long cup.
+Three Grands Crus offering a wide range of taste profiles and intensities, specifically designed to be enjoyed in a long cup, 110ml.

 As in the age of sailing ships, Indian Malabar Arabica beans are exposed to monsoon winds after harvest to reveal a distinguished aromatic profile, rich with cereal notes.
 We blend these with Latin American Arabica beans to create a lungo with a truly intense character.